open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 the following effects of your choice for the duration.
-On each of your turns until the spell ends, you can use your action to target another creature but can’t target a creature again if it has succeeded on a saving throw against this casting of *eyebite.*
+On each of your turns until the spell ends, you can use your action to target another creature but can’t target a creature again if it has succeeded on a saving throw against this casting of eyebite.

-***Asleep.*** The target falls unconscious.
+Asleep.
+The target falls unconscious.
 It wakes up if it takes any damage or if another creature uses its action to shake the sleeper awake.

-***Panicked.*** The target is frightened of you.
+Panicked.
+The target is frightened of you.
 On each of its turns, the frightened creature must take the Dash action and move away from you by the safest and shortest available route, unless there is nowhere to move.
 If the target moves to a place at least 60 feet away from you where it can no longer see you, this effect ends.

-***Sickened.*** The target has disadvantage on attack rolls and ability checks.
+Sickened.
+The target has disadvantage on attack rolls and ability checks.
 At the end of each of its turns, it can make another Wisdom saving throw.
 If it succeeds, the effect ends.

 #### Fabricate

-> *4th-­level transmutation*
->
+##### 4th level transmutation

-> **Casting Time:** 10 minutes
+**Casting Time:** 10 minutes

->
-> **Range:** 120 feet
+**Range:** 120 feet

->
-> **Components:** V, S
+**Components:** V, S

->
-> **Duration:** Instantaneous
+**Duration:** Instantaneous

 You convert raw materials into products of the same material.
 For example, you can fabricate a wooden bridge from a clump of trees, a rope from a patch of hemp, and clothes from flax or wool.

 Choose raw materials that you can see within range.
-You can fabricate a Large or smaller object (contained within a 10-­foot cube, or eight connected 5-­foot cubes), given a sufficient quantity of raw material.
+You can fabricate a Large or smaller object (contained within a 10 foot cube, or eight connected 5 foot cubes), given a sufficient quantity of raw material.
-If you are working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a single 5-­foot cube).
+If you are working with metal, stone, or another mineral substance, however, the fabricated object can be no larger than Medium (contained within a single 5 foot cube).
 The quality of objects made by the spell is commensurate with the quality of the raw materials.

 Creatures or magic items can’t be created or transmuted by this spell.